justin-zhida-jia/CODiT/README.md

 #  Covid Opensource Digital Twin project (CODiT)

-#### Creating provisional code to model a ccommunity's response to the Covid-19 epidemic
+#### Creating provisional code to model a community's response to the Covid-19 epidemic

 ## Introduction

 This codebase uses agent-based methods to simulate the spread of an epidemic such as Covid-19 through a population.
-It was motivated by concern that many geographies could benefit from a _focused-systems_ approach to supressing C19.
+It was motivated by concern that many geographies could benefit from a _focused-systems_ approach to suppressing C19.
 For example, it could be used to explore the hypothesis that a stream of testing focused on the people who are most likely to spread the disease could reduce R significantly.